-3. Connects to Two 4K Monitors at Once, Using DisplayPort
+3. Connects to two 4K monitors at once

 You can connect from a Thunderbolt 3 port directly to a single monitor, using a Thunderbolt-to-DisplayPort cable.
-However, if you want to use multiple monitors over a single cable, you'll need a Thunderbolt dock like the Dell Thunderbolt Dock or HP Elite Thunderbolt 3 dock.
+However, if you want to use multiple monitors over a single cable, you'll need a Thunderbolt dock like many of the best docking stations available right now.

-Unfortunately, while Intel, which runs Thunderbolt, encourages companies to use the logos, they aren't required.
-The Razer Blade Stealth is one example of laptop that has a Thunderbolt 3 port with no label.
+Unfortunately, while Intel encourages companies to use these logos, they aren't required.
+The Razer Blade Stealth is one example of a laptop that has a Thunderbolt 3 port with no label.

 Because they use the USB Power Delivery standard, Thunderbolt 3 ports can send or receive up to 100 watts of power, which is more than enough to charge most laptops.
 Indeed, on some superthin laptops, like the HP EliteBook Folio G1 and the Razer Blade Stealth, the Thunderbolt 3 port is the only A/C port.

-However, workstation and gaming-class laptops such as the Lenovo ThinkPad P70 or Asus G752 require a lot more than 100 watts.
+However, workstations and gaming laptops such as the Lenovo ThinkPad P70 or Asus G752 require a lot more than 100 watts.
 Thunderbolt 3 can also deliver up to 15 watts of electricity to bus-powered devices.
 So, external hard drives, cameras and portable monitors can consume a lot more juice.

 7. External GPUs not guaranteed to work with every system